Efforts Needed to Improve Workforce Planning

 Agency Affected: Department of Agriculture

 Comments: According to OPM, it attempted to obtain leadership support while the Talent Management Advisory Council (TMAC) was active, but no other agency took up a leadership role.
-As a result, in May 2015, OPM made the decision to sunset the formal TMAC and to instead serve in an advisory capacity to agencies' federal veterinary workforce efforts.
+As a result, in May 2015, OPM decided to sunset TMAC and instead serve in an advisory capacity on agencies' federal veterinarian workforce efforts.

 Recommendation: To improve the ability of the federal veterinarian workforce to carry out its activities, and to improve government-wide veterinarian workforce planning efforts, the Director of the Office of Personnel Management should initiate efforts to monitor and evaluate TMAC's progress toward government-wide goals for the federal veterinary workforce and work with TMAC members to obtain leadership support, particularly from USDA and HHS, for making progress toward the goals.

 Comments: OPM completed an evaluation of the need for government-wide direct-hire authority for veterinarians in June 2017.
 According to OPM's summary, the evaluation suggested that the government-wide direct-hire authority should remain active.
 As part of its evaluation, OPM obtained information from USDA and HHS on hiring challenges, hiring projections, and recruitment efforts for veterinarians.